 3. Plan for Vacations, Life Changes, and (Unexpected) Time Off

 Document, document, document.
-Leave a trail for the work that you’re doing that is accessible to your project team, stakeholders, and client contacts.
-Live your freelancing life by the “hit by a bus” principle: if anything were to happen to your availability, it should be clear where you’ve left off with work and how this can be picked back up by someone else involved in the project.
+Leave a trail for your project team, stakeholders, and client contacts.
+Use the “hit by a bus” principle: if anything were to happen to your availability, it should be clear where you’ve left off and how someone else can pick up your work.

-While this may seem counterintuitive to the idea that you are a unique freelancer and that’s why you’ve been hired, transparency is critical to preserving your reputation.
-You’ll thank yourself at crunch time before a vacation, or when sudden travel comes up: most of your prep work will already be done and documented, making it easy to arrange (and communicate!) your time off.
+Transparency is critical to preserving your reputation.
+You’ll thank yourself at crunch time before a vacation, or when sudden travel comes up: most of your prep work will already be done and documented, making it easy to arrange and communicate time off.

 4. Apply Project Management Principles to Your Freelance Life

-Be realistic in your expectations for what you can get done within certain constraints (whether those are time, skills, or something else).
+Be realistic in your expectations for what you can get done within certain constraints.
 Calculate the value of your time, the cost of what you’re doing for each client, and see if these numbers translate to profitability.
-If you take on more than you can handle, you won’t provide quality work—likely damaging your reputation.
+If you take on more than you can handle, you won’t provide quality work—damaging your reputation.

 Limit “scope creep” in your own contracts by setting boundaries for yourself and your clients and knowing when to ask for a new contract or additional clarification about your role.